dandisy/webcore-base/README.md

 Just now this step is needed only because for now the webcore-base does not have a release version, later this will be discarded, after the release version has been published.

-Well, to install the Webcore on the existing Laravel Project is as follows :
+Well, to install the webcore on the existing Laravel Project is as follows :

     composer require dandisy/webcore-base:dev-master